extism/extism-sqlite-host-function/README.md

 # Extism Host Function SQL Demo

+> Warning: This example is pre-1.0 Extism.
+If you'd like to update it, please do!
+If you're not sure how
+> please reach out to us in Discord.

 This is a simple demo of using a host function to expose a SQL database to your plugin.
 In this case our host is python and our database is a sqlite database.
 Our plugin is written in Rust.